qmlab/metrics-analyzer/README.md

 * Metrics Analyzer
-This is a prototype using InfluxDB to do query analysis.
+This is a prototype using InfluxDB to do query and subquery analysis for MP query execution metrics.